Chapter 9.2.2 Resource targets and responsibilities

 Behaviour change

 The current single use plastics ban is welcome, but only tackles a small range of products.
-The Scottish Government consulted on extending the ban to other items238 at the end of 2022 but this needs to be progressed urgently.
-There is the potential to do so much more.239
+The Scottish Government consulted on extending the ban to other items at the end of 2022, and again specifically on disposable vapes in February 2024 but this needs to be progressed urgently.
+There is the potential to do so much more.

 So far, there has been little to no enforcement of the single use plastics ban since it has been introduced and this needs to change.

-One potential route to remove single use items is through the strong delivery of Extended Producer Responsibility, see the policy on this in this chapter.
+One potential route to remove single use items is through the strong delivery of a product stewardship scheme, see the policy on this in this chapter.
+A key example of a product that should be targeted by this would be vapes.

 For further information: